luca-poddigue/empatica-assignment/README.md

 The provided `gulpfile` contains the build configuration to generate a distributable version of the app.
 More details can be found directly within the build script.

-To build the app ensure Gulp is installed globally and run `gulp build`.
+To build the app run `npm run build`.
 A `dist` folder will be generated with all the required files.

 To run a frontend server that exposes the build app, use `npm run start-dist`.
 The server binds by default to port `8001`.